UniqueNetwork/marketplace-docker/README.md

 ### Unique Escrow and Kusama Escrow

-These two crowlers are part of unique-marketplace-api project, and do a simple thing - subscribe to receive new blocks of the corresponding blockchain and look for events related to the marketplace such as the transfer of NFTs or Kusama tokens to the account address.
+These two crowlers are part of unique-marketplace-api project, and do a simple thing - subscribe to receive new blocks of the corresponding blockchain and look for events related to the marketplace such as the transfer of NFTs or Kusama tokens to the escrow address.

 ### Postgres